DANC 1500. Introduction to Dance. 3 Hours.

 A general survey and appreciation of dance as an art form, an introduction to dance history and a critical evaluation of dance.

-Basic techniques and theories of classical ballet.
-Emphasizes body placement, awareness, strength, stretch, and terminology.
+Prerequisites: DANC 1600 or Dance Major status.
+Basic techniques and theories of classical ballet for the experienced dancer.
+The course emphasizes body placement, awareness, strength, stretch, and terminology.
 May be repeated for credit.

-Basic modern dance techniques and theories.
+Basic contemporary dance techniques and theories.
 May be repeated for credit.

 DANC 1900.
 Tap Dance I. 2 Hours.